AmosNimos/change-directory-plus/README.md

 ## Screenshot
 ![](cdp_screenshot/cdp_001.png)

-The following repositorys might be more aproptiate for some cases:
+The following repositories might be more appropriate in some cases:
 	https://github.com/AmosNimos/dcdp

 ## Setup